SungwooBaek22/MidtermProject/README.md

 code for MachineLearning and DeepLearning midtermproject in dongguk university

 # Pokemon_MLP_CNN
-Use CNN&MLP to DeepLearning.
+-Use CNN&MLP to DeepLearning.
-Use Pytorch
+-Use Pytorch
-6778 images
+-6778 images
-149 classes
+-149 classes

 # Environment
 - windows 10